 - Click on the Send button when you have fully completed this section.
 Your information will be saved and an email sent to the recommender with a request to submit a recommendation.
 The request will include a link to an online form for the recommender to fill out.

 Note: You do not need to wait for the letter of recommendation to be received by the Sandra Rosenbaum School of Social Work in order to submit your application.
 When all your sections are complete, you should go ahead and submit your application.

 A letter should be:

 - From an academic instructor.
-An academic letter of recommendation should come from an instructor who has graded your academic work and who can assess your potential for success in the professional program.
-We strongly recommend letters from a teaching assistant (TA) are co-written and co-signed by the instructor of record for the course; or,
+An academic letter of recommendation should come from an instructor who has graded your academic work and who can assess your potential for success in a professional program.
+We strongly recommend letters from a teaching assistant (TA) are co-written and co-signed by the course instructor of record; or

 - From a work/volunteer supervisor; or,

 - From a professional who has contributed to your leadership development and/or provided academic coaching to support you as a scholar.